by Joan Trezek:

 ACT in San Francisco and Berkeley Repertory Theatre offer senior discounts for subscription packages as well as for individual tickets.
 Single tickets are sold on a space available basis two hours before curtain for ACT and one-hour before at Berkeley Rep. The major Bay Area art museums offer senior pricing as does the Academy of Sciences.
 More details are available on their Web sites.

 For the outdoors folks, consider these opportunities.
 Golfers can find online discounted tee times by visiting www.golfpage.com.
 For hikers, birdwatchers, fishermen/women the senior membership annual fee of $40.00 is good deal with unlimited day use parking, day pass for one dog, camping discounts, etc. For $175.00 Senior Anglers receive all the basic benefits plus boat launch privileges and an annual fishing permit.
 More information can be found at www.regionalparksfoundation.org.

 Hungry for More?

 While many grocery stores also offer online coupons as do casual and fast food restaurants, it is easy to access discounts locally.
-Lunardi’s offers a 5% discount to seniors on Tuesdays and Thursdays, excluding alcohol, tobacco, and dairy products.
-And, Karen Cordeiro, owner of Danville Old Towne Bakery on Hartz Ave. in Danville, welcomes seniors by offering half-price on a cup of coffee and 10% off their bakery order.
+Lunardi's offers a 5% discount to seniors on Tuesdays and Thursdays, excluding alcohol, tobacco, and dairy products.
+And, Karen Cordeiro, owner of Danville Old Towne Bakery in the Town & Country Center in Danville, welcomes seniors by offering half-price on a cup of coffee and 10% off their bakery order.